won5566/25_HC090/server/README.md

 Protocol: Plain text with \n line ending

-Each Flask POST → triggers TCP send → waits for "ACK" from ESP32.
+Each Flask POST ??triggers TCP send ??waits for "ACK" from ESP32.

-🚀 How to Run
+??
+How to Run
 Install dependencies:

 cd server